madeofpendletonwool/PinePods/README.md

 # Getting Started

 PinePods is a Rust based podcast management system that manages podcasts with multi-user support and relies on a central database with clients to connect to it.
 It's browser based and your podcasts and settings follow you from device to device due to everything being stored on the server.
-It works on mobile devices and can also sync with a Nextcloud server so you can use external apps like Antennapod as well!
+You can subscribe to podcasts and even hosts for podcasts with the help of the PodPeopleDB.
+It works on mobile devices and can also sync with a Nextcloud server or gpodder compatible sync server so you can use external apps like Antennapod as well!

 For more information than what's provided in this repo visit the [documentation site](https://www.pinepods.online/).